martinrlilja/pod-compose/README.md

 $ cargo install --git https://github.com/martinrlilja/pod-compose.git pod-compose
 ```

-If you don't have it, [rustup.rs](https://rustup.rs/) is usually the
+If you don't have rust installed, [rustup.rs](https://rustup.rs/) is usually
-easiest/best way to install it.
-Your OS's package manager might also have it.
+the easiest/best way to install it.
+Your OS's package manager might also have
+it.

 ## Features